I've walked into a lot of BJJ academies over the years.

 Sound familiar?

 The BJJ version of this is so exact it almost hurts to read.
-You didn't open your academy because you wanted to be an administrator.
+You didn't open your academy to become an administrator.
 You opened it because you love jiu-jitsu and you love teaching it.
 The mat is where you're alive.
-Everything else — the emails, the billing, the scheduling, the dealing with the difficult student who doesn't want to pay on time — that's the tax you thought you'd figure out later.

 Later always arrives.